Saints Drop in Rematch against the Foresters

 This rematch was full of excitement from both teams.
 After giving up two runs in the first, O'Regan continued stronger with three shutout innings.

-The Saints had standout defensive plays in the third inning.
-With catcher Nick Nashiwa (Golden West College) quick exchange, he threw down to get a runner out, stealing.
-Nashiwa remarked that "defense is a really big part of my game," as reflected with his attentiveness with runners on base.
+The Saints had several standout defensive plays in the third inning.
+With a quick exchange by catcher Nik Nashiwa (Golden West College), he threw down to second base to get a runner out stealing.
+Nashiwa remarked that "defense is a really big part of my game," as reflected in his attentiveness with runners on base.

-At the hot corner, Bryce Robinette (Undecided) made a great defensive play, as he fielded a hard hit chopper for the last out,
+At the hot corner, Bryce Robinette (Undecided) fielded a hard-hit chopper for the last out.

 The Saints got on the board in the sixth inning, almost batting around the order.

-A pair of hits began with Nashiwa's base hit to center and Brayden Flores (Loyola Marymount University) double that soared over the right fielder's head, followed by a hit by a pitch from Jacob Freer (Santa Clara University.)
-On a full count, Zach Leite (Old Dominion University) drew a bases-loaded walk to score the Saints first run of the game.
+Nashiwa got things started with a base hit to center, and Brayden Flores (Loyola Marymount University) hit a double that soared over the right fielder's head.
+Jacob Freer (Santa Clara University) was then hit by a pitch to load the bases.
+On a full count, Zach Leite (Old Dominion University) drew a bases-loaded walk to score the Saints' first run of the game.

 Nashiwa shares how he learns from previous games, as a staircase of growth, "I see every game as an opportunity to produce and being able to come through is huge."
 He led off the top of the sixth and seventh inning with a single, reflecting this sentiment.

-Santa Barbara tacked on two more runs in the sixth.
+However, Santa Barbara tacked on two more runs in the sixth, taking a 7-2 lead that would stand for the rest of the game.

-Samuel Rickman (Trinity University) dominated as relief, pitching two shutout innings in the seventh and eighth.
-Striking out four batters and picking off two runners on first.
-For him, it was routine, as if playing catch with his first basemen, "[The Foresters] been really jumpy the whole game, so I think it was really easy, if you get the timing right, a lot of time, it's just playing catch"
+Samuel Rickman (Trinity University) dominated in relief, pitching two shutout innings in the seventh and eighth.
+On top of striking out four batters, he also picked off two runners on first; for him, it was routine, as if playing catch with his first basemen.

 Contributors: